gretkierewicz/dissertation/README.md

 - Employee's Plans - implemented View and Serializers (read-only)
 - FIX / For Plan Serializer's validation after changing model's methods to props
 - Added to Employee: pensum, limit and sum of plan_hours
+- Validation for plan's hours checking if employee's pensum limit would be exceeded

 ### To be done: